jppo/OSSEC-GUI/README.md

 # OSSEC-GUI
-Version of OSSEC-WUI adapted to OSSEC versions >= 2.9.3, V3.0 included.
+Version of OSSEC-WUI adapted to OSSEC versions >= 2.9.3, V3.+ included.
-This an evolution from Analogi (from Ecsc) and OSSEC-WUI which can be found at : https://github.com/NunesGodinho/OSSEC-WUI which uses the "old" database schema.
+This an evolution from Analogi (from Ecsc) and OSSEC-WUI from António Godinho which can be found at : https://github.com/NunesGodinho/OSSEC-WUI which uses the "old" database schema.
-The software is tested with both versions 2.9.3 and V3.0 stable.
+The software is tested with both versions 2.9.3 and V3.0 stable upto V3.2.
 First release on 05/06/2018.
 This version contains new functions :
 - Some statistics.